Kabir Kouh Protected Area: Climate

 The average annual relative humidity of the region is 47.1 percent.
 August has the lowest and February the highest relative humidity.

 Flora

 Most of the area is covered by forests and pastures.
 The vegetation in area varies, the farther it is from settlements, the richer the vegetation gets.
 Due to excessive exploitation, the soil has been subject to erosion in many areas and many gullies have been forming.
 The deforestation is also prevalent in the region as people use the tree forage for their livestock.
 Nevertheless, ever since the establishment of the protected area, the degradation has been slowing down.

-The Quercus persica is the prevalent tree in the higher altitudes.
-There is also a very small patch of woods with a rare species of Pterocarya fraxinifolia near Badreh.

-The most important herbaceous species are: